CFiggers/calebsnotes/content/how-do-i-grind-coffee-beans-myself.md

 This is the second most important feature of a good grinder.

 Precision is a related concept to consistency, but they are distinct components of a good grinder.
 Consistency describes how much "variation" there is in the final grind profile.
 Precision describes how _specific_ you can be when setting the grind target.
-A lot of electric grinders (especially the less expensive kind) have "stepped" grind settings&emdash;for example, 1 through 10, or "Extra Fine" through "Extra Course."
+A lot of electric grinders (especially the less expensive kind) have "stepped" grind settings&mdash;for example, 1 through 10, or "Extra Fine" through "Extra Course."
 But what happens if the "sweet spot" for [[your particular beans and particular brew method]] lies in between two settings?
 On a stepped grinder, you usually don't have a choice.

 That's why some higher-end grinders are "stepless" or "continuous."
 That means you can pick a grind setting anywhere on the spectrum between coarse and fine, with no pre-determined settings that you have to stop at.

 ### Quick Grind

-This is more about convenience than taste&emdash;it's just a hassle to have a coffee grinder that's slow.
+This is more about convenience than taste&mdash;it's just a hassle to have a coffee grinder that's slow.
 A lot of the time, your coffee routine will be a recurring part of your week, if not every day.
 An extra minute or two might not seem like much, but over the course of a month that can add up.
 It can also be a psychological discouragement if you know that the grinding process is tedious and slow (but maybe that's a benefit, if you know you drink too much coffee and want to cut back!).

 ### Cool Grind